Pur3-MAlice/seasonality/README.md

 ![Kanban Board 5](/documents/agile/mid-build-kanban-board.4.png)

 ## **Research:**
 One of the first things I did when building the plan for this website was research.
 I wanted my website, not only to be useable and have a solid logic base but for it also to look modern and inviting.
 So part of my Planning Phase was not only wireframing, building a reasonable and logical database schema.
 But also looking at websites with similar aims, and discussing with friends and family how they use recipe websites.
 What do they like, what do they dislike, and how can I emulate the good parts whilst removing the annoyance?
-One thing that did keep popping up is the blog post before the recipe, which for this site is not applicable.
+One thing that kept popping up was the blog post before the recipe, which for this site is not applicable.
 The user can submit content that is longer, but unless this breaches the guidelines this is the user's content and therefore will be posted.
-However due to the community and edit aspect of this website, content can be change upon the community calling for it.
-The beauty of this site is that the community of users will decide the accpeted formula, which is what is missing in traditional recipe websites.
+However, due to the community and editing aspect of this website, content can be changed upon the community calling for it.
+The beauty of this site is that the community of users will decide on the accepted formula, which is what is missing in traditional recipe websites.

 Here are some of the sites I used for inspiration for the design of Season To Taste:
 * [thehappyfoodie](https://thehappyfoodie.co.uk/)